 But a rented tree could be an even greener alternative.
 How does it work?
 Local companies grow their trees in nurseries.
 The live trees are then placed in pots and delivered to customers, sometimes complete with decorations, for the holiday season.
 Customers care for the trees while they're at home, making sure the trees are watered and healthy.
 At the end of the season, the trees are returned and continue to grow for another year.
 After about seven years, when the trees are too large for rental, they are planted in the ground.

-Officials from Rent a Living Tree, which started in 2009, told the Sentinel that they expect to break even for the first time this year.
+Officials from the rent a tree company, which started in 2009, told the Sentinel that they expect to break even for the first time this year.
 The company has 2,000 trees available and the owners estimate they will rent about half of them.

 Tree rental is not always the cheapest alternative.
 A 7-foot Norway spruce costs $89.99 from Rent a Living Tree, where the smallest trees start at $54.99 plus delivery.
 But they also come with several built-in advantages, according to Oregon's The Original Living Christmas Tree Company, which operates in the Portland area.
 For one thing, potted trees are harder for pets to knock over.
 Live trees are also less of a fire hazard than cut trees, which can dry out quickly.
 They also clean the air and emit oxygen while they're in your home.

 If you're still balking at the cost, some nonprofits are getting into the tree-rental act.
 This year the Adopt a Stream Foundation in Everett, Wash., is renting more than 200 small trees this year for $35 each.
 After the season is over, the trees will all be planted along a local salmon stream to provide shade and prevent erosion.